 But the real reason why people like Scarface crash and burn and people like The Godfather got successful is because the latter has made many more friends than enemies.

-Friends are power, enemies will be your downfall.
+Make friends, not enemies: friends are power, enemies will be your downfall

 Lesson Learned 2: Develop Competence

-There are several reasons why the lieutenant Wolfe was so easily jumped over, including typical submissive signs, younger age and lack of confidence.
+There are several reasons why lieutenant Wolfe was so easily jumped over, including typical submissive signs, younger age, and lack of confidence.

-But the main one is that he was a green-horned, inexperienced fella who knew nothing while Barnes was knowledgeable and competent on how to run war -or at least, he acted like it-.
+But the main one is that he was a green-horned, inexperienced fella who knew nothing.
+And Barnes was knowledgeable and competent on how to run war -or at least, he acted like it-.

 This leads to our second lesson learned for strong leadership: you must develop competence and subject matter expertise.